Free S&H For Orders Over $30

 • changes in muscle soreness following exercise

-• effects on joint comfort during extended movement
+• effects on joint comfort during repeated movement

 What Human Studies Suggest

-Some studies examine how curcumin interacts with discomfort associated with inflammation following exercise or routine activity.
-While results vary, researchers often evaluate:
+Some human studies have examined curcumin in relation to discomfort associated with inflammation following exercise or routine activity.

 • mobility measurements such as walking or bending comfort